-What additional staff would need to be hired (how many persons with what qualifications for how many hours) to implement T3 Alliance at our site?
+What additional staff needs to be hired (how many persons with what qualifications for how many hours) to implement T3 Alliance at our site?

-No additional staff will need to be hired.
-Professional development will be provided to current UB T3 Alliance instructors.
+No additional staff needs to be hired.
+Professional development will be provided to T3 Alliance instructors.
 Each participating site should select one designated individual to serve as the UB T3 instructor.
-In many cases, this person is the math/science specialist.
-The T3 instructor needs merely to have a high interest in learning and teaching more about UAVs, 3D printers or code-able devices – they do not need to be a current user – we will assist them with all they need to know.
+In many cases, this person is a math/science specialist.
+The T3 instructor needs merely to have a high interest in learning and teaching more about UAVs, 3D printers, or code-able devices – they do not need to be a current user – we will assist them with all they need to know.
 The RUB needs to commit to letting the coordinator attend specialized training held at the beginning of each project year at a regional location.
 The annual training includes hands-on training in the use of the technology and utilization of the web presence for receiving distance support.
 The T3 Alliance instructor will have continuous support and training throughout the project.

 How quickly can I begin?